platvampb/react-tutorial/README.md

 In this step you will introduce React Component into this project.

 ### What is React Component?
-* React Components, as far as Wherego's applications go, contain ES6, JSX, and occasionally CSS in JSX syntax.
+* React Components, in many real-life applications, contain ES6, JSX, and occasionally CSS in JSX syntax.

 * A React Component is a modulized unit that renders a HTML elements.